Resources for Faculty

 - DisABILITY Resources Toolbox (DART) -- APA's Disability Issues Office has developed this DisABILITY Resources Toolbox (DART) as a central location replete with information and tools psychology training directors and faculty can use to better support students with disabilities.
 Partly as a result of federal legislation, such as Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), students with disabilities are pursuing higher education in increasing numbers.
 The number of students with disabilities enrolled in graduate psychology programs, in particular, continues to grow.
 Both psychology faculty and students have expressed the need for information about legal issues, accommodation strategies, and resources for working with students who have disabilities.

-- Assistive Technology Computer Lab - Computers, software, and equipment to assist with equal access to electronic information.
+- Accessible Technology Computer Lab - Computers, software, and equipment to assist with equal access to electronic information.

 - Do-It Project from the University of Washington - Resources for accommodations and universal design in teaching; DO-IT serves to increase the success of individuals with disabilities in challenging academic programs and careers.
 It promotes the use of computer and networking technologies to increase independence, productivity, and participation in education and employment.